JuliaAstro/XPA.jl/docs/src/client.md

 of answers can be specified via the `nmax` keyword of [`XPA.get`](@ref); by default, `nmax=1` to retrieve at most one answer).

 There may be errors or messages associated with the answers.
-The check whether the `i`-th answer has an associated error message, call the [`XPA.has_error`](@ref) method:
+To check whether the `i`-th answer has an associated error message, call the [`XPA.has_error`](@ref) method: